openedx/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/migration_options.rst

 Reinstall
 **************

-.. note:: This option is suitable for Devstacks only.
+.. note:: This option is suitable only for Devstacks.

 To set up Devstack with the new database and SQL table, you can reprovision.
 If you choose this option for updating Devstack, no further configuration